"Porch pirates" striking in Rochester again; How to keep your packages safe

 (ABC 6 News) – Time and time again, delivered packages are being stolen right off of people’s front porches and the Rochester community is growing frustrated.

-While ordering what you only may be easier than ever, convenience is now turning into frustration.
+While ordering what you need may be easier than ever, convenience is now turning into frustration.

 David Hall, a Rochester resident, has been a victim of what many are terming “porch pirates”.